-If you are traveling to Australia for an event, you may require a Visa.
+If you are travelling to Australia for an event, you may require a Visa.
 You can find more information on this at http://www.homeaffairs.gov.au/trav/visi/visi

 If you require an invitation letter from the ACG for Visa purposes, please email the ACG a copy of your passport information page when registering for the event.

 Generally if the ACG is hosting an event within a hotel, we will secure and make known an agreed rate for delegates to stay at that same hotel.
-If you are travelling to Australia for one of the ACG’s events, and are looking for alternative accommodation options, there are a number of accommodation search sites that you can use:
+If you seek alternate accommodation, there are a number of accommodation search sites that you can use:

 The ACG continues to closely monitor the developments surrounding Covid-19 in Australia, and implications for world travel.
 The ACG’s top priority is the safety and well-being of the delegates, speakers, sponsors and exhibitors of our further education and training events and courses.

 The ACG is following government advice regarding Covid-19 and is employing increased sanitation and hygiene practices for the safety of event attendees.

 We thank industry for its ongoing support and assure everyone that the ACG will come through this global crisis and we remain committed to continuing to deliver excellent and successful mining geomechanics events and training courses.

 The ACG’s hybrid event model allows delegates to participate virtually and in person.
 Virtual attendance is facilitated through an online platform allowing delegates to view presentations, participate in live Q&A sessions, and interact with other delegates.

 ACG hybrid events provide excellent branding opportunities for sponsors, as well as the ability to showcase products and network with delegates in person.